roundium/django-migdb/README.md

 # Django MigDB

-if your model structure have changed and you want to transfer data from old model to new one you can use **MigDB**.
+If your model structure has changed and you want to transfer data from the old model to the new one you can use **MigDB**.

 ## Features